isahekmat/DalvDB/docs/1_introduction.md

 - search history
 - following list

-Also, virtually everything that could be cached on server side has this capability to cache on client device, despite the fact that the user is the owner of the data or not, for example:
+Also, virtually everything that could be cached on server side has this capability to be cached on client device, regardless if the fact that the user is the owner of the data or not, for example:
 - Order history
 - List of follower
 - Timeline